Government & Politics

 What equipment does my child need in this subject?

 Every student needs at least one folder.
-However students are encouraged to have two, so as to separate their material as the subject is taught at two different sites.
+However students are encouraged to have two, so as to separate the material taught by different teachers.
 Other equipment required are pens, lined paper, highlighters, ruler and any other suitable stationary equipment.

 Celebrating successes in this subject